Bagoum/danmokou/docs/articles/language/guide1.md

 ```

 This script will compile successfully, though it would be considered incorrect in most languages.
 The `myFn(3)` call will successfully get the value `7`.
 However, the `myFn(1)` call will cause a runtime exception.
 In a future version, this will ideally return a compile-time exception instead.

+- Note that functions with a void return type do not require `return` statements.